 Cognitive Automation Improves RPA

-Using text analytics and natural language processing, it is possible to convert unstructured data into useful, structured data.
+With data analytics and natural language processing; it is possible to convert unstructured data into useful, structured data.
 After that, RPA can utilize this data for automated processes and decision-making.

 Predictive analytics enables bots to make reasoning calls depending on the situation.
 In addition, machine learning, an important part of cognitive automation, allows systems to learn, develop capabilities, and improve various aspects of functionality for better results.